NServiceBusExtensions/NServiceBus.Serilog/readme.md

 #### Endpoint enrichment

-All loggers for an endpoint will have the the property `ProcessingEndpoint` added that contains the current [endpoint name](https://docs.particular.net/nservicebus/endpoints/specify-endpoint-name).
+All loggers for an endpoint will have the property `ProcessingEndpoint` added that contains the current [endpoint name](https://docs.particular.net/nservicebus/endpoints/specify-endpoint-name).

 #### Incoming message enrichment